 - Remove from the refrigerator 30 minutes before baking.
 Place brown sugar and butter in a small microwave-safe bowl.
 Microwave on high for 1 to 1-1/2 minutes or until sugar is dissolved, stirring once.
 Add corn syrup and cream; cook 1 minute longer or until bubbly, stirring once.

 - Drizzle 1/2 cup caramel over top.
-Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before serving; drizzle with remaining caramel.
-Yield: 10 servings.

 Actually, we make this recipe often.
 It came from our Bed and Breakfast in Hannibal, Missouri.
 We were featured in the Country magazine in 2010 and this was one that Taste of Home publishers chose to feature.
 Thank you all for the compliments.
 We're glad you love it as much as we and our guests do!!
 Judy & Norm Reagan, Innkeepers

 May 14, 2012

 This is still my favorite french toast recipe!

 This French Toast is very, very good.
 It's easy to make, the recipe as written is perfect.
 It's hard to leave it alone... :-) It's that good!
 I'm always on the lookout for good brunch recipes to serve to a large group of ladies for an annual Valentine's Day Brunch.
 This one is a keeper.